 While I never rode any water rides at the Universal Orlando Resort, I can tell you that they are awesome.
 First off, they have Dudly Doo Rights Ripsaw Falls.
 Now I never rode this ride, but I can tell you that YOU GET WET on it.
 According to Cody, when his little brother rode Dudly Doo Rights, he got so wet that the ink bled out of his shirt.
 Now THAT is a wet water ride.
 Actually, I was planning on going on Dudly Doo Rights Ripsaw Falls when I went to Islands of Adventures.
 But when I was there, the whole ride was getting a makeover, so it's not my fault that I missed it.
 I had even bought a poncho at a local drug store before going into the park JUST so I could ride it.
 (Though the ponchos did come in handy at Disney World.)
 Aside from that, they've also got Popeye and Bluto's Bilge Rat Barges.
 This is the resort's river rapids ride.
 From what I've heard, it is extremely well themed and gets you extremely wet.
 Now unlike Dudly Doo Rights, Popeye was open the whole day.
 But for some reason, I never really felt like going on it at all that day, even though I had bought a poncho earlier on that day (Stupid Laziness).
 And then they've got a Jurrasic Park.
 While it seemed much better than the California one, I never rode it due to both laziness, and the fact that I had a similar ride over at Universal Studios Hollywood.
 While I have never ridden any of these water rides, I can definetly say that on the Universal Water Rides, you're gonna get wet.

 I'll tell you this.
 The Universal Orlando Resort has a lot of food in the park.
 The resteraunts that you can choose from are endless.
 For lunch, I chose to eat at Mythos, which has frequently been rated the best amusement park resteraunt.
 And I'm going to have to agree.
 The food at Mythos is pretty good.
 For my lunch, I ended up getting a wrap, which is not a thing that I normally eat at a resteraunt.
 I also found their bread to be really good.
 But yeah.
-Unfortunetly, I've heard a lot of people complain that Mythos totally went downhill since I last ate there, and I kind of don't have high hopes.
+Unfortunetly, I've heard a lot of people complain that Mythos totally went downhill since I last ate there, and at this point, I'm pretty sure it doesn't exist anymore and is just another Harry Potter resteraunt.
 But hey, it had a lovely atmosphere, great service, and a spot for nice Hulk Shots, Mythos still sounds like a really good resteraunt.
-Hopefully they don't ruin it and Potterize it.
 But like I said, there is a lot more food at the Universal Orlando Resort, and I'm pretty sure that it's good too.
+And hey, the Harry Potter food is good.
+That's a plus.

 Theming and Other Attractions